seed-ecosystem/seed-whitepaper/protocol/queues/SPECIFICATION.md

 # Seed Queues Specification

-Here us step-by-step guide on how you should interact with **Seed Queues**.
+Here is step-by-step guide on how you should interact with **Seed Queues**.

 ## Initialize connection